ray-project/ray/.github/PULL_REQUEST_TEMPLATE.md

 <!-- For example: "Closes #1234" -->

-## Linter
+## Checks

 - [ ] I've run `scripts/format.sh` to lint the changes in this PR.

-## Docs Maintenance:

-- [ ] I've verified that changes in this PR are appropriately reflected in the docs https://ray.readthedocs.io/en/latest/
+- [ ] I've included any doc changes needed for https://ray.readthedocs.io/en/latest/